 Flat fees give you a predictable price.
 You know the total cost upfront, and most firms include everything in that price.
 In hourly billing, attorneys track time in small increments and bill for each task.
 Your total costs depend directly on how much time your attorney spends on your case.

-At Lewis Law Firm PLLC, we charge flat fees for most estate planning services and explain exactly what is included so you know what to expect.
+At Henington Lewis Law Firm PLLC, we charge flat fees for most estate planning services and explain exactly what is included so you know what to expect.

 So, how much does estate planning cost?
 Usually, it’s a proportional amount to the work you need done.
 However, you do not need to be wealthy to create a solid estate plan.
 In fact, modest estates without plans often risk court costs or delays, using up a larger share of what you leave behind.

-At Lewis Law Firm PLLC, we meet clients where they are.
+At Henington Lewis Law Firm PLLC, we meet clients where they are.
 Whether planning your first estate or revising an outdated one, we will help you build a strong, affordable plan that reflects your needs and the legacy you want to leave behind.
 We help Texans take control of their futures without feeling overwhelmed, designing plans that address each family’s needs and goals.

 Schedule a consultation today and let us help you protect what matters: your family and your future.